 1833-36 Kamehameha III revives hula and other cultural practices once prohibited.

-1836 Nahi'en'ena, sister of Kamehameha III, dies.
-Kamehameha III converts to Christianity and mourns for the next eight years.
-Kina'u, half-sister of Kamehameha III, becomes Kuhina Nui (Chief Counselor).
+1836 Nahi'ena'ena, sister of Kamehameha III, dies.
+Kamehameha III converts to Christianity.
+Kina'u, half-sister of Kamehameha III, becomes Kuhina Nui (Prime Minister).

 1841 New law allows Governors to enter into 50-year leases with foreigners.

 1843 Kamehameha III cedes the islands to Great Britain on Feb.
-25.
+25 under force.

-With Britain and France gone and the U.S. steering clear of claims on its land, Hawaii was peaceful and prosperous.
-King Kamehameha III filled his cabinet with foreign ministers.
-Not everyone was pleased with the growing influence of missionaries.
+King Kamehameha III fills his cabinet with foreign ministers.
+Not everyone is pleased with the growing influence of missionaries.

-The majority of Hawaiian people became landless after 1850.
-It was a new era of prosperity for missionary families.
-They started sugar and pineapple plantations.
-With wealth came a desire for greater political control.
+It is a new era of prosperity for missionary families.
+They start sugar and pineapple plantations.
+With wealth comes a desire for greater political control.

 1849 Second Hawaiian/U.S. treaty of "friendship, commerce, and navigation."